Lukasmolin/Lukasmolin/README.md

 ### These are some of my projects:
 #### Simples Vinhos website
-Responsive website for a Wine Delibery Service.
+Responsive website for a Wine Delivery Service.
 Built with ReactJS and TypeScript.\
 [Repository](https://github.com/Lukasmolin/simples-vinhos-web) |
 [Online Demo](https://lukasmolin.github.io/simples-vinhos-web)